Filter data

 The statement grid now displays the combined Profit and Loss statement for the selected branches.
 The net profit value is the sum of the net profits of those branches.

-Suppose you have filtered the Profit and Loss statement by the Country (dimension) > Australia (entity).
+Suppose you have filtered the Profit and Loss statement by Country (dimension) > Australia (entity).
 Now you want to take your analysis a step further and see how two specific cost centres in Australia are performing.

 In the filtered financial statement, click the Cost Centre dimension.